lunchboxer/spelling-master/src/lib/level3-glossary.md

 : Tall mammal with a very long neck.
 "The giraffe can eat leaves high up on the tree."

 glare
 : A steady, intense gaze.
-"The cat's glare warned the dog away from her kittens."
+"The cat’s glare warned the dog away from her kittens."

 government
 : Governing body of a city, state or country.
 "The US government has three branches."

 grade
 : A year of schooling.
-"Next year I'll be in third grade."
+"Next year I’ll be in third grade."

 grand
 : Splendid, impressive, great.
 "The castle was very grand with tall towers."